Department of Consumer & Design Sciences

 Read more about what makes the CADS Apparel program the right choice for your education.

 Apparel Merchandising program ranked #18 nationally and #1 in the South in 2023 by fashion-schools.org.
-Apparel Design ranked #11 nationally, #2 in the South, and # 4 among public schools and colleges.
+Apparel Design ranked #12 nationally and #2 in the South.

 Department of Consumer and Design Sciences